 Since updating your software can be such a chore, we recommend you use an automated program to do that for you.
-To this end, we suggest you use our own Heimdal FREE, which we specifically designed to handle this sort of problems.
+To this end, we suggest you use our own Heimdal™ Patch & Asset Management, which we specifically designed to handle this sort of problem.

 One major flaw of antivirus is that the malware has to effectively touch your PC before it becomes useful.

-Traffic filtering software on the other hand scans your inbound and outbound traffic to make sure no malware program is about to come to land on your PC as well as prevent private and confidential information from leaking to any suspicious receivers.
+Traffic filtering software, on the other hand, scans your inbound and outbound traffic to make sure no malware program is about to come to land on your PC as well as prevent private and confidential information from leaking to any suspicious receivers.

-One such program that we whole-heartedly recommend is our own Heimdal PRO, which specializes in detecting malicious traffic and blocking it from reaching your PC.
+One such program that we wholeheartedly recommend is our own Heimdal™ Threat Prevention, which specializes in detecting malicious traffic and blocking it from reaching your PC.